maraja/kevin-bacon-api/README.md

 Run `npm install -g yarn` followed by `yarn` and install all the necessary dependencies.

+This project uses Sequelize as an ORM to interact with the local database.
+Please install the cli utility globally using the following command:

+`npm install -g sequelize-cli`

 ## Local testing

 Before running locally our functions, we need to setup the database.